WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 # Voicemenu Generator
-A generator for custom voicemenus focused on TF2, but may work for other source games (Untested!).
+A generator for custom voicemenus for games made in the Source Engine.
+Refer to the Introduction wiki for more information.

-A custom voicemenu is a type of voicemenu that uses captions and scripting to emulate a voicemenu.
+This is the development branch, so the source code may be unstable.
+If you want a stable version, go to the master branch.

+This program is verified to work in:
+* Team Fortress 2